• Study level

 Objectives

-The objective of this course is to make students aware of the usefulness of rock mechanics in the context of classical problems in Earth sciences.
-The students will have to assimilate the main types of existing mechanical behaviors and transpose them in the case of rocks, trying to integrate all their complexity.
-They will also have to know how to manipulate the stress tensor to calculate stresses on planes, such as geological discontinuities.
+The aim of this course is to make students aware of the usefulness of rock mechanics in the context of classic Earth science problems.
+Students will need to assimilate the main types of mechanical behavior that exist and transpose them to the case of rocks, trying to integrate all their complexity.
+They will also need to know how to manipulate the stress tensor to calculate stresses on planes such as geological discontinuities.

 Read more